minuxdev/dotfiles/README.md

 - **installer.sh**

   Install the basics you need to have archlinux up and running without any kind of configuration.
   The following packages are installed:

 - base-devel
 - linux
+- linux-firmware
 - systemd-sysvcompat
 - iputils
 - git
 - grub
 - efibootmgr
 - ntfs-3g
-- networkmanager
+- iwd

 - **configurator.sh**